 Trauma simply is a wound, but wounds are sometimes deep, requiring the aide of others…and that aide is not always given, or adequate.
 When a wound remains unhealed, psychologically, it can result in our getting stuck, avoiding the stress of relationships or meaningful work, at worst unable to function.

 Is all chronic illness the result of previous trauma?

 Find out more

 Absolutely not.
-This is a harmful misconception.
-While in some cases, a previous history of trauma does lead to an impairment in our immune system, for example, it is not the only reason why someone may find themselves having a hard time healing after an accident, or succumbing to Chronic Fatigue Syndrome.
+While in many cases, a previous history of trauma can lead to an impairment in our immune system, for example, it is not the only reason why someone may find themselves having a hard time healing after an accident, or succumbing to Chronic Fatigue Syndrome or Fibromyalgia.
 In fact, in my experience, it adds to the damage to believe that somehow, because of a psychological flaw in you, you brought your debilitating condition upon yourself.
 Worse, that your illness is psychosomatic, and that the medical community therefore has no part to play in your treatment.

 Hope to see you soon!